 Leafy or collard greens

-Add some leafy greens: using kale and spinach here.
+To make a post workout green smoothie, add some leafy greens: using kale and spinach here.
 Both superfoods!
 They are rich in antioxidants and are an essential post-workout food.

 I like to use baby spinach because it has a very mild flavor and adds natural protein to your smoothies.
 Spinach is one of the most common choices because it is delicious, smooth, healthy, and rich in protein.